a-h-b/bigdata-metabarcoding/source/_build/html/_sources/getting-started.rst.txt

    Make sure you record all methodological details needed to reproduce your results.
    This is good scientific practice and a therefore a grading criteria in the assessment of your report.
-   In additiion, MicrobiomeAnalyst can time out, which requires that you restart the session and thus replicate exactly what you did before.
+   In addition, MicrobiomeAnalyst can time out, which requires that you restart the session and thus replicate exactly what you did before.

 .. note::